raspberrypilearning/tree-life-simulator/en/step_1.md

 ## Introduction

-Use Scratch to create a simulation to show the impact to trees, wildlife and CO2 levels of varying healthy forest conditions and levels of deforestation.
+Use Scratch to create a simulation that shows how varying the health of a forest and levels of deforestation impact trees, wildlife and the amount of CO2 absorbed.

 ### What you will make